cloudposse/testing.cloudposse.co/README.md

 __NOTE:__ You need to do it only once.

 Configure AWS profile in `~/.aws/config`.
-Make sure to change username (username@cloudposse.com) to your own.
+Make sure to change username (admin@cloudposse.co) to your own.

 ```bash
 [profile cpco-testing-admin]